Rattlesnake Ridge

 Value New Home Found S. of Spokane, guarding calves

 Given away by a couple getting out of the cow raising business.
 After being dumped there 8-9 years beforehand along with a second llama that died a week before we arrived, this approx. 10 year old handsome gelding was ignored in the cow pasture.
-He had no known name, other than "worthless llama", which even the neighbors referred to him as.
-OBTW, it happened to be mentioned in casual conversation that in their recent years of raising animals they were fortunate to not be experiencing a predation problem like their neighbors had.
+He had no known name, other than "worthless llama", which even the neighbors that came over to see what was going on called him.
+OBTW, it happened to be mentioned in casual conversation that in their recent years of raising animals they were fortunate to no longer be experiencing a predation problem like their neighbors continued to have.
 Hmmm...
+Nope, the light never went on until we flipped that switch as we were loading him up.

 "Value", as we named him, is now serving as guard animal on a large cattle ranch south of Spokane, WA.
 He was heavily parasited with strongyle and nematodirus but other than that was in pretty good shape when we transported him here.
 The white spots on his jaw are from a halter that was left on and became ingrown, cut off years before.
 Surprisingly, once caught he was very easy to halter and lead.
 I suspect he would make a good pack llama too.